 Photo by Kayodi

-LMNZ is a professional independent artist since 2010.
+LMNZ started making his own music in 2001 and is a professional independent artist since 2010.

 He produces instrumentals, writes lyrics, composes, arranges music,

 raps, mixes, masters and records songs and simply loves music!